Safely Reentering an Evacuated Home

 - Call your insurance agent(s).
 Find out if they need to go with you or if you can go with a friend.
-Ask them what you will need to note, and what you are allowed to touch (if anything) and let them know you will be recording the visit with a video recorder and/or camera.
+Ask them what you will need to note, and what you are allowed to touch (if anything) and let them know you will be recording the visit with a video recorder, camera, smartphone or tablet.

 - Mentally prepare.

-- Know that this process is emotional and very tiring.
+- This process is emotional and very tiring.

 - If you have a hard time coping with the destruction, ask for help.
 Relief organizations often offer counseling services.
 Don’t feel bad about asking for assistance.
 This is why these people traveled to your area.

 - Never go alone when returning home.
-Always take at least one other person with you, preferably a teenager or adult and let someone else know where you are going and when you will return.
+Always take at least one other able-bodied person with you and let a third person know where you are going and when you will return.